Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Black-Scholes Schr odinger Equation

 \section{Black-Scholes Schr\"odinger Equation}

-Under the assumption of constant interest rate and volatility, and provided certain ideal market conditions, Black-Scholes model is based on the possibility of building a perfect dynamic (short option) hedging portfolio strategy, known as \textit{delta hedging}, which consists in holding, at each time, a number of shares equal to the derivative of the option price with respect to stock price.
+Under the assumption of constant interest rate and volatility, and provided certain ideal market conditions, Black-Scholes model \cite{FBMS} is based on the possibility of building a perfect dynamic hedging portfolio strategy, known as \textit{delta hedging}, which consists in holding, at each time, a number of shares equal to the derivative of the option price with respect to stock price.
 Therefore, the only risky (random) factor associated to portfolio dynamics is eliminated and the value of the portfolio agrees with the option value at any time.
-The pricing problem for a specific derivative contract, i.e. to determinate its present price $C(t=0,S)$, is given by the Black-Scholes PDE:
+The pricing problem for a specific derivative contract, i.e. to determinate its present price $V(t=0,S)$, is given by the Black-Scholes PDE,

-together with the terminal condition for the price of the option given by the pay-off of the option contract , $C(T, S)$, defined at maturity time, $T$, for any plausible value of the underlying stock $S \geq 0$.
-Here, $r$ represents the constant risk-free interest rate while $\sigma$ is the constant volatility of the stock.
+together with the terminal condition for the price of the option given by the pay-off of the option contract, $V(t=T, S)$, defined at maturity time, $T$, for any plausible value of the underlying stock $S \geq 0$ and on the strike price, $K$.
+Here, $r$ represents the constant risk-free interest rate while $\sigma$ is the constant volatility of the stock, both assumed to be constant.
+In the case of a European Put-type option, the pay-off function reads $V_p(T, S)=\text{max}\{K-S,0\}$.
+Typical solutions to these PDE are shown in Fig. \ref{Diser}.

-Black-Scholes equation has a similar structure to Schrödinger equation \cite{QPF}, which suggests the possibility of simulating such model in a quantum platform.
-To that end, we will rewrite the Black-Scholes equation in a Hamiltonian form.
+The Black-Scholes equation has a similar structure to Schrödinger equation \cite{QPF}, which suggests the possibility of efficiently simulating such model on a quantum platform.
+To that end, we rewrite the Black-Scholes equation in a Hamiltonian form.
 First, the change of variables $ S=e^x$, $-\infty < x < \infty $, allows us to recover the unbounded position variable, leading to the equation